FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/sanbazuru.md

 The earliest known mention of this brand is from an ad from 1929 about various Nintendo brands of playing cards.
 Despite this, the brand is surprisingly absent in pre-war Nintendo card catalogues.

 The brand continued to be used until the 1980's.
-It was mentioned in an IPCS Journal from 1981 that the brand was discontinued; However, a Nintendo card catalogue from 1983 contains the brand, at the same price point as [Otafuku](/en/hanafuda/manufacturers/nintendo/otafuku), making it the second-highest ranking brand alongside Otafuku.
+It was mentioned in an IPCS Journal from 1981 that the brand was discontinued; However, a Nintendo card catalogue from 1983 contains the brand.

+In both the 1971 Nintendo price list and 1983 Nintendo card catalogue, the brand was put at the same price point as [Otafuku](/en/hanafuda/manufacturers/nintendo/otafuku), making it the second-highest ranking brand alongside Otafuku.

 # Gallery
 | Label | Description |